Fun Family-Friendly Bike Rides in New Jersey

 Riding a bike is more than a childhood milestone.
-It develops a sense of balance, strengthens muscles, fosters an appreciation of the outdoors, and makes for wonderful family bonding time.
-Luckily for NJ families, there are tons of family-friendly bike trails throughout the state, from the Kittatinny Mountains to the Jersey Shore.
+It develops a sense of balance, strengthens muscles, fosters an appreciation for the outdoors, and makes for wonderful family bonding time.
+Luckily for New Jersey families, there are tons of family-friendly bike paths throughout the state, from the Kittatinny Mountains to the Jersey Shore.

-Read on for 15 of our favorite spots for a family-friendly ride.
-If you prefer to travel on foot, check out a dozen easy hikes in NJ for families with small children.
+Read on for 15 family-friendly bike paths for a ride.
+If you prefer to travel on foot, check out these 12 easy hikes in NJ for families with small children.

 Stop for a break just off the bike path at Saddle River Park.
 Photo by Jose S. Jimenez via Instagram.